COACHES

 - Coaches must never encourage players or other adults to violate league rules, policies, or procedures.

-- Players should be directed to seek proper medical attention for injuries and to follow medical guidance for treatment and recovery.
+- Players should be directed to seek proper medical attention for injuries and follow medical guidance for treatment and recovery.

 - Player development must always come first, with team results second.